hugoTO/Azure-CycleCloud/README.md

     - Alternatively, follow these [instructions to create a Service Principal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)
         -  In this case, the authentication key is the `password`

-2. An SSH key
+3. An SSH key

     - An SSH key is needed to log into the CycleCloud VM and clusters
     - Specify a SSH public key, and that will be used in all CycleCloud Clusters as well as the application server.
     - See [section below](#trouble-with-ssh) for instructions on creating an SSH key if you do not have one.

-3. Create Azure Storage Account and Resource Group
+4. Azure Storage Account
 - Search **Azure CycleCloud** in the search bar and find it under Marketplace.
     ![Azure Portal - Storage](/images/cyclecloud_storageac.png)
 - Fill the required fields